 |04 November 2010||Propulsion / Power Loss|

-On November 4, 2010, at ~1 pm, the vessel experienced a steering problems, just a few minutes after leaving call port Naval Dockyard (Bermuda).
+On November 4, 2010, at ~1 pm, the vessel experienced steering problems, just a few minutes after leaving call port Naval Dockyard (Bermuda).
 The assisting onboard pilot stopped the cruise ship and called 2 tugboats to come for assistance.
 The ship was tugged away to an area with less shipping traffic, where its engineers fixed the problem allowing it to continue to Port Canaveral FL.

 |13 May 2010||Crew / Passenger Crimes|

-(sexual) On May 13, 2010, a 23-year-old male crew (working on the ship as waiter) was arrested as he was disembarking the ship in Halifax (NS Canada).
+(sexual) On May 13, 2010, a 23-year-old male crew (working on the ship as a waiter) was arrested as he was disembarking the ship in Halifax (NS Canada).
 The man pleaded guilty after being charged for possession and import of child pornography.
-The police found in his cabin 2 videos (1 on a computer, 1 on an USB flash drive).
+The police found in his cabin 2 videos (1 on a computer, 1 on a USB flash drive).
 The man was sentenced to 8 months in jail.
 He had worked with Costa Cruises for 3 years.

 |17 September 2009||Crew / Passenger Deaths|

-(overboard) On September 17, 2009, a 28-year-old male crew (working on the ship as second engineer) fell overboard while the ship was en-route from Civitavecchia-Rome to Barcelona.
+(overboard) On September 17, 2009, a 28-year-old male crew (working on the ship as the second engineer) fell overboard while the ship was en-route from Civitavecchia-Rome to Barcelona.
 The body was found on the following day.
 The man’s death was a mystery as he was happy (just promoted) so his family ruled out suicide.